Sheeted Clastic Dikes in the Megaflood Region

 Mission Valley, MT

-Clastic dikes in the Channeled Scablands of Washington, Oregon, and Idaho are vertically-sheeted wedges filled with silt, sand, and gravel filled from above.
+Clastic dikes in the Channeled Scablands of Washington, Oregon, and Idaho are vertically-sheeted wedges of silt, sand, and gravel filled from above.
 For this study, I mapped dike bearing outcrops across a 30,000 km2 region and collected width measurements and sheet counts from several thousand dikes at hundreds of sites spanning the floodway between Priest River, ID and The Dalles, OR.
 All observed dikes exhibit identical characteristics and are exclusively found within the margins of Ice Age floodways.
 I interpret the dikes as sediment-filled hydraulic fractures, or 'flood injectites,' that grew incrementally in width and length through discrete, repeated loading events during the Pleistocene.
 Injection was triggered by glacial megafloods coursing through the landscape and inundating side valleys.
 This interpretation is supported by numerous lines of evidence including taper direction, the nature of their fills, their exclusive occurrence within floodways, and clear crosscutting relationships with dated flood deposits, non-flood deposits, paleosols, tephras, and various bedrock units.
 Contrary to expectations of tectonic influence, the dikes are not larger or more numerous near Quaternary faults of the Yakima Fold Belt.
 Furthermore, no evidence of liquefaction attributable to strong seismic shaking was observed in the study area, despite its transection by over a dozen faults capable of generating earthquakes in excess of M 6.0.
 Instead, diking appears primarily controlled by grain size, sediment thickness, and location within the floodway.
 The largest dikes cluster where silty slackwater sequences are thickest and where floodwaters were deepest.
 Crucially, these dikes are not feeder conduits to sand blows or seismites; rather, they are small-scale sand injectites formed during cataclysmic terrestrial floods.
 Analogous wedge-shaped dikes with sheeted fills are found in marine turbidite, subglacial, and lahar settings, where silty-sandy substrates were similarly subjected to rapid and repeated overloading.

 Keywords: clastic dike, sand dike, sand injectite, hydraulic fracture, Channeled Scablands, Missoula floods, megafloods, Columbia Basin, Cordilleran Ice Sheet, Touchet Beds